 Record Directly to Mac's iMovie '11 from iSight, FaceTime, or Other Camera

-After you finish your movie and put it on a DVD to share with family and friends, discard the unneeded footage so that you'll have plenty of space for the sequel or archive it to an external backup drive or a flash drive in case you need it again in the future.
+After you finish your movie and share it online or put it on a DVD, discard the unneeded footage so that you'll have plenty of space for the sequel, or archive it to an external backup drive or a flash drive in case you need it again in the future.